 And Angela Corrias (ChasingTheUnexpected.com) loves readers’ feedback, especially when they tell her she’s inspired them to get out of their comfort zone and engage with different cultures.

-Obviously, blogs fulfill important human needs for expression, connection, inspiration and community.
-But, no matter what your reasons are for blogging, chances are it doesn’t put money in your pocket.
+Blogs fulfill important human needs for expression, connection, inspiration and community.
+But no matter what your reasons are for blogging, chances are it doesn’t put much money in your pocket.

 So why not use a different way to get paid for some of your hard work?
 Print media sits at the other end of the spectrum.
 Most print media pay you for your work.
 And, depending upon the publication, some pay very generously.

 Of course, it takes some effort on your part to pitch your story ideas to the outside world of print media - but once you learn how to do it you'll find it's not difficult.
 And you’ll get paid to do it.

 There is fierce competition for readers online among the thousands of travel websites and blogs.
-It’s diluted the readership of each website and blog and you need to post a lot of quality content just to get someone’s attention.
+It’s diluted the readership of each website and blog and you need to post a lot of quality content just to get peoples' attention.

-And with changes in search algorithms, bloggers can no longer rely solely on Google to send traffic their way.
-They need to constantly find traffic in other ways.
-Social media strategies helps, but there’s no reason to stop there.
+And, with on-going changes to search algorithms, bloggers can no longer rely solely on Google to send traffic their way.
+They need to constantly drive traffic in other ways.
+Social media strategies help, but there’s no reason to stop there.

-Writing an article for print can also help send traffic to your blog.
+Writing an article for print can generate interest and help send traffic to your blog.

 When people like what they read in print articles, they’ll follow the link in your byline to your blog, even though they have to type it into the search box the old-fashioned way.
 I follow lots of links when I read an article that I like.
 You probably do this, too.

-When you write for print, you’ll get traffic you would have otherwise missed - because the reader isn’t looking for you online.
-If the reader likes the article and you provide valuable information, the reader will check out your byline and find you online.
+When you write for print, you’ll get traffic you would have otherwise missed.
+If the magazine reader likes your article and you provide valuable information, the reader will check out your byline and find you online.